-Student Judicial Affairs
+Office of Student Support and Judicial Affairs

 The ASUCD Student Advocacy Grievance Center advocates students’ academic and nonacademic concerns to the faculty and administration.
 Grievance counselors assist students one-on-one, directing them to appropriate channels through which to state their academic grievances (e.g., student-faculty relations, sexual harassment, grade change problems, pre-judicial treatment in the classroom and problems with academic procedure and policy) and nonacademic grievances (e.g., campus facilities, campus safety, ASUCD and any other nonacademic concerns).
 All information discussed between counselors and students is completely confidential.
 Students can get counseling, referrals and support to aid in the resolution of these matters.